butterfill/docpad-deck.js-slides-skeleton/README.md

     p Another type of answer.
 ```

-Do the same but use three slides, where the sentence are added to the slides in turn:
+Do the same but use three slides and have the sentence added to the slides in turn:

 ```jade
 +slide_rh_white